con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 With but a single vajra, ending conflict, (72)

-With eyes most dreadful like a blazing vajra,
+With eyes, like vajra fire, ever dreadful;
-With hair that's like a vajra set alight,
+With hair that's like a vajra set ablaze;
-Great entering,[^73-1] the entry of the vajra,
+Great entering;[^73-1] the entry of the vajra;
-With eyes like vajras, with a hundred eyes, (73)
+With eyes like vajras; eyes a hundredfold; (73)

 [^73-1]: Here 'entering' (Skt. *āveśa*, Tib. *'bebs pa*) can be understood in the sense of 'empowerment', 'blessing', or 'possession'.

-The one whose body sprouts with vajra hairs,
+With vajra hairs that sprout upon his form;
-Whose unique form is marked by vajra hairs,
+His unique body marked by vajra hairs;
-Whose fingernails advance with vajra tips,
+With nails advancing, vajras at their tips;
-Whose skin is firm as if a vajra’s core.
-(74)
+With skin that's firm as if a vajra’s core; (74)

 Wearing a vajra garland splendidly,[^75-1]